 - Governance must align across trust documents and business agreements

-For advisors, this introduces a new layer of coordination: the business can perform well while the trust structure fails.
+For advisors, this introduces a new layer of coordination: the business can perform well while the trust arrangement itself fails operationally.

 Where Business Trust Structures Break in Practice

 Most failures do not occur at drafting.
-They emerge in years 2–5, when the structure is tested.
+They emerge in years 2–5, when the framework is tested under real operating conditions.

 If the trust requires a 5% annual distribution, the trustee may face a shortfall despite strong performance.
 The result is forced decisions: